top of page

 POLICIES & PROCEDURES

 1. We are a free poker league.
-We play a 2-month tournament at each venue where players are playing for points.
-At the end of the 2 months, the top 3 players of each venue and the top 20 in the city will be invited to participate in our Finals.
+We play a 3-month season where each night we play one tournament at each venue where players are playing for points.
+At the end of the 3 months, the top 3 players of each venue and the top 40 in the city will be invited to participate in our Finals.

 2. The rules are the same at all JPA tournaments.
 Any cheating or suspected cheating will be dealt with severely & immediately, with disqualification & potential banishment from future play at all events.
 Excessive foul language (to include, but not limited to, "F" bombs), eruptive displays of anger (to include, but not limited to, throwing cards or chips) and derogatory remarks made in an abusive manner will not be tolerated.